gAnH1/Friends/README.md

 # Friends List App

-Hello my name is John Elder and I work at Codemy.com
+Hello my name is Van Anh.

 This is my Ruby on Rails Friends List App!

-Follow me at Codemy.com
+Thank you!

 # Friends
 "# Friends"